Byteme8199/pinnacle/SETUP.md

 ## Step 6: Setup Nginx to proxy to your new example site

-Create a new file `sudo vi /etc/nginx/sites-available/pinnacle.conf` and add the following to the contents of the file
+Create a new file `sudo vi /etc/nginx/sites-available/pinnacle.conf` and add the following to the contents of the file.

 ```nginx
 server {